 Darwin To Host Under 19 International Cricket Series

 Victor P Taffa

-“We are excited about this announcement, and about the opportunity to bring elite cricket to the Red Centre.”
-Mr. Ingleton said.
+“We are excited about this tournament, which allows us to continue to bring international cricket to the Northern Territory.”
+Mr. Howard said.

 “Our Under-19 team will be keen to make up for their loss against India in the ICC Under-19 Cricket World Cup final last year.
 We look forward to testing ourselves against India and New Zealand, who are always competitive at this level, and using the series as a yardstick ahead of next February’s ICC Under-19 Cricket World Cup in Dubai.”

 The U19 International Series will be held in Darwin from Sunday 30 June until Friday 12 July.
 Squads will be announced closer to the tournament.